 Introduction to Richard P. Feynman’s Six Easy Pieces: Essentials of Physics

-For nearly three decades I have been a forensic engineering investigator; at times called an expert witness.
+For three decades I have been a forensic engineering investigator; at times called an expert witness.
 Unlike the fight against criminal law breakers by the heroes and heroines portrayed on TV and in the movies, a forensic engineer most often operates in the calm and relatively slow-moving world of civil law.
 It involves working alongside, and in opposition to, experts in other academic fields – chemists, physicists, and statisticians - in the search for clues and facts to establish [in my case] why and how a material, structure, or product failed in service.

 Counter-intuitively civil forensics can be more complex than criminal forensics.
 Criminal law often only requires the ostensibly clear-cut task of “matching” one pattern to another: where evidence collected from both the suspect and the crime scene are compared.
 Patterns may also be available from a data base (a fingerprint, a DNA sequence, or a facial likeness); developed by tests performed under known conditions (blood splatter patterns, fire spread patterns, characteristic skid marks, marks on a bullet, or even decaying biological matter); or based on data established from past cases.
 The science and engineering of civil forensics is much more broad-based.